Skip to content

 Traditional Hungarian food Langos

 Langos is a deep-fried flatbread typically topped with sour cream and cheese.
 Langos is more known in the Balaton area, but it’s also possible to try it out in Budapest.
 It’s eaten fresh and warm and it melts in your mouth.
-One of the best street foods I have tasted and it’s easy to get addicted.
+It’s one of the best street foods I have tasted, and it’s easy to get addicted.
 Langos prices are around 3€.
-But are worth trying out and will fill your eating needs on the weekend in Budapest.
+But they are worth trying out and will fill your eating needs on the weekend in Budapest.

 Where To Eat In Budapest

-It doesn’t come as a surprise, but again restaurant prices are healthy for your wallet and your savings.
-You have a good range of options to try out some local food or just fill yourself with foodie stuff.
-Mazel Tov, Rosenstein, Café Kor, Szeráj, Menza are just some of the many restaurants I would recommend visiting.
+It doesn’t come as a surprise, but again restaurant prices are healthy for your wallet and savings.
+You have a good range of options to try local food or fill yourself with foodie stuff.
+Mazel Tov, Rosenstein, Café Kor, Szeráj, Menza are just some of the many restaurants I recommend visiting.

 Vegan Options